tajsandhu/CMPE_258_Group_Project/README.md

 python Minimal_Example.py
 ```
 ##### Download dataset
+There were 2 datasets.

 The folder `human-pose-dataset` has 100 thumbnail images of size 100x150px.
 These are very small and were used to initially train YOLOv3 and check the model could be run successfully.

-Download the folder `activities-dataset`, which is manually annotated with bounding boxes and used to train YOLOv3.
+The folder `activities-dataset` is manually annotated with bounding boxes and used to train YOLOv3.
 This has more images than `human-pose-dataset` but is over 130MB, too large to push.
 Unzip [this folder](https://drive.google.com/file/d/17bsXYzBf6PhBrvgWAe0m-vhhBApgE8ys/view?usp=sharing) and place in main folder of this repo.
 So the path should be `CMPE_258_Group_Project/activities-dataset`.